candlepin/subscription-manager/cockpit/README.md

 Development Outside of Vagrant
 ------------------------------
+> An important note for Red Hat developers: If you develop the cockpit plugin outside of the Red Hat office, no changes to the configuration file are needed .
+If you are Red Hat developer working in the Red Hat office, then please use our internal cache of the nmpjs repository called Nexus.
+You need to change the symbolic link: `rm -f yarn.lock; ln -s yarn.lock.nexus yarn.lock`.
+There are two lock files: `yarn.lock.npmjs` (for community users) and `yarn.lock.nexus` (for Red Hat developers).
+If you make a big change in `yarn.lock.npmjs` and you want to have similar change in `yarn.lock.nexus`, then you should use following regular expression:

+`%s/registry.yarnpkg.com/repository.engineering.redhat.com\/nexus\/repository\/registry.npmjs.org/g`

  - `nvm` is recommended but not required (https://github.com/creationix/nvm).
  - `yarn` needs to be installed globally (`npm install -g yarn`).
  - `yarn install` needs to be run from the `cockpit` subdirectory.